 - 30 grams taco seasoning

-- 1 tbsp onion flakes Also called dried onion
+- 1 tablespoon onion flakes Also called dried onion

 Fiesta Tuna Pasta Bake